 Disabled visitors access.
 Note that USA ADA disability standards do not apply in Bermuda.
 Here, because there are no such legally required disability protections or minimum standards required by Bermuda's Ministry of Tourism or the public/private sector Bermuda Tourism Authority what constitutes a disabled-friendly room can be interpreted differently.
 Disabled visitors using wheelchairs and the mobility-impaired should ask before they book for details of disabled-friendly rooms such as overall room size (many disabled or mobility-impaired guests need somewhat bigger rooms); room door and bathroom door width, does the bathroom have a wet-room shower or only a shower in a bathtub over which guests have to step, is the room on the ground (first) floor or higher in which case is there an elevator nearby and what is the elevator emergency policy for disabled guests.

 90 South Road, Warwick Parish, PG04, Bermuda.
 Tel: 441-232-9000.
-Email: firstname.lastname@example.org.
 Category.
 Small ocean-side hotel.
+On 5 acres of landscaped oceanfront.
 Enlargement and renovation of former Surf Side Beach Club.
-22 guest rooms, 20 one bedroom suites, and 24 one to three bedroom villas are inspired by the magnificent oceanfront setting, high atop a bluff overlooking the Western Atlantic Ocean.
-Soft opening mid 2019.
-Expected to be fully completed by 2020.
-Facing the ocean, this boutique hotel has its own small private beach.
+22 guest rooms, 20 one bedroom suites, and 24 one to three bedroom villas.
+On a bluff overlooking the Western Atlantic Ocean.
+With its own small private beach.
 On No. 7 public transportation bus route, about 25 minutes by bus from Hamilton and 35 to 40 minutes from the airport.
 On 5 acres of landscaped oceanfront.
 Five minutes walk to Bermuda Railway Trail.
-Owner: Clearwater Development, the firm behind Azura Boutique Hotel and Residences..
+Owner: Clearwater Development Ltd, a Bermuda-incorporated company.

 Tapestry Collection by Hilton.
-111 rooms, scheduled to open in June 2020.
-Category, resort hotel.
+111 rooms, was scheduled to open in June 2020 but Covid-19 pandemic has postponed this

 For more details see under Morgan's Point in www.bermuda-online.org/seesouth.htm

 3 Stonington Circle, South Road, Paget Parish, Bermuda PG 04.
 Phone (441) 236-5416.
 Fax (441) 236-9766.
 Formerly Stonington Beach Hotel.
-32 ocean view rooms and 2 one-bedroom ocean-front suites.
+32 ocean view rooms and 2 one-bedroom ocean-front suites and vacation apartments.
 The real estate is owned by the Bermuda Government and is leased to the current operator.
 It first opened in 1980 as a training ground for students at the Bermuda College (a junior college, awarding associate degrees).
 Name changed June 2003 to reflect the Coco Beach name of its Tobago-based Bermudian property owner and land leaseholder John Jefferis who once managed the nearby Elbow Beach Hotel.
 Overlooking the ocean and with a shared - by Elbow Beach - gorgeous private beach (it used to be public Elba Beach (named after the island where Napoleon was first exiled and escaped from until the original Stonington Beach hotel was built), complete with superb boiler reefs, one of the very best of all Bermuda beaches.
 Less than a ten minute drive from the City of Hamilton and on the # 2 and # 7 bus routes.
 With tennis courts, bar, two restaurants and a fresh water pool.
-In January 2008 a Bermuda Government-issued Special Development Order was granted in lieu of normal planning regulations, for an additional 66 luxury holiday apartments.

 Bermuda's oldest hotel, bigger and more glamorous now than in its late19th century days